Risdorn/IITM-BS-Programming-and-Data-Science/README.md

     |       └── This course teaches essential skills for becoming an effective software engineer,
     |           covering fundamental concepts such as requirement gathering, software design, debugging, testing,
     |           and deployment practices used in real-world development.
     |
+    |   ├── Reinforcement Learning/
+    |       └── This course teaches a bunch of algorithms essential to Reinforcement Learning.
+It allows you to
+    |           almost catch up to the recent work being done in the field of RL.
+However, this course is very
+    |           contetn heavy and might be too much if you are taking it with other heavy course.
+Regardless,
+    |           I would suggest everyone to do this course, and if this course gets you interested in RL, I
+    |           would suggest to go through the proofs and algebra behind these algorithms.
+    |
     |   ├── static/                            # Contains images and other static resources used in the notes.
     |   ├── tex files for all notes            # LaTeX files for all notes prepared during the courses.